 But what is this actually all about?

-Pink October, formally known as the Breast Cancer Awareness Month, is a an international health campaign organised by breast cancer charities in order to raise awareness on breast cancer, educate people on how to check for warning signs and symptoms, highlight the importance of early screening, and help increase donations from the general public for support groups to continue aiding those affected, and even raise funds for worldwide research groups which aim to find causes, prevention cures and treatments for this disease.
+Pink October, formally known as the Breast Cancer Awareness Month, is an international health campaign organised by breast cancer charities in order to raise awareness on breast cancer, educate people on how to check for warning signs and symptoms, highlight the importance of early screening, and help increase donations from the general public for support groups to continue aiding those affected, and even raise funds for worldwide research groups which aim to find causes, prevention cures and treatments for this disease.

 What are the signs and symptoms of breast cancer?